The Best Ways to Invest Money 2024

 Blended Portfolios

 Different types of investments, such as stocks, bonds, and cash equivalents, are known as asset classes.
-Each acts in a different way, but it is unlikely that any one asset class can meet all of an investor’s needs all the time.
+Each acts differently, but it is unlikely that any one asset class can always meet all of an investor’s needs.

 That’s why investors typically own a mix of different asset classes.